Quick Start

 @Record. - Every mapped field needs a getter and a setter.

-@Fieldgoes on the getter, not the setter or the field.offsetis 1-based — offset 1 means the first character.
+@Fieldgoes on the getter or directly on the field (since 1.5.0) — see Example 6 for the Lombok-friendly style.offsetis 1-based — offset 1 means the first character.

 Step 3 — Load from a string